chetanthote/singlestoreflinkintegration/README.md

 - **Kafka Producer Interval**: You can adjust the data generation interval by modifying the `PRODUCER_INTERVAL` in the `docker-compose.yml` file.
 - **SingleStore Credentials**: Ensure that the database credentials in the Flink processor are updated with valid connection details.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contributions

 Feel free to fork the project and create pull requests to improve the demo!

 ## Contact

-For questions or support, reach out via the project repository or contact Chetan.
+For questions or support, reach out via the project repository.